radiantlogic-v8/documentation-identity-analytics/documentation/identity-analytics/uar-guide/01-introduction.md

 # Introduction

-This document describes the basic principles of self-service compliance driven Access Review in IA (Identity Analytics) as well as the best practices to configure, follow-up a review and manage the remediations.
+This document describes the basic principles of self-service compliance driven Access Review in IA (Identity Analytics) as well as the best practices to configure and follow-up a review and manage the remediation processes.

 This documentation will only focus on access review configuration, for a more general introduction to RadiantOne Identity Analytics and the configuration of the solution, please refer to the full documentation, available using the following URL:
 [https://developer.radiantlogic.com](https://developer.radiantlogic.com)

-> Note that with IAP version 2.1, the application access rights review comes with a new "sign off" principles and the ability to launch remediation just after a reviewer signed off and not only after the campaign is finalized.
-For this reason, before upgrading IAP to 2.1, it is necessary to finalize all web-based reviews.
+> In IAP version 2.2 a new "sign off" principle has been added to the review process, as well as the the ability to launch the remediation process as soon as the reviewer signs off.
+>
+> Due to this change in behavior it is **necessary** to finalize **all** web-based reviews **before** upgrading IAP to version 2.1 or 2.2.

 ## General principles